 Reduce cost and complexity

 Migrating legacy applications to newer, supported versions of Windows Server often requires refactoring, which is expensive and complex because of limited in-house expertise for such applications.
-With EMP for Windows Server, you no longer need to refactor your applications to ensure compatibility with the new version of Windows Server.
-You only pay for the expert engagement to drive migration of your applications to AWS using the EMP technology, reducing the cost and complexity associated with the process.
+With EMP for Windows Server, you no longer need to refactor your applications to ensure compatibility with newer versions of Windows Server.
+You now have the choice of using the tool as a self-service option at no cost or you can pay for the expert engagement to drive migration of your applications to AWS using the EMP tool.

 Works for a wide range of applications